 3. Measuring brand sentiment:

 A brand sentiment analysis helps companies figure out how customers feel about their brand.
 It is important for companies that their targeted customer base perceives a brand as intended.
-Big data analytics helps retailers measure brand sentiment by analysing consumer behaviour on social media platforms.
+Data analytics helps retailers measure brand sentiment by analysing consumer behaviour on social media platforms.
 This analysis is helpful for retailers to create further campaigns and other marketing strategies

 4. Optimizing E-commerce search result in real-time: